 3. Dayton, OH

 Situated in western Ohio is the city of Dayton.
-Location of the National Museum of the United States Air Force, which features an extensive collection of aircraft dating from the early 1900s through the space shuttle is found in this city.
+The National Museum of the United States Air Force is found in this city.
 One can see a Wright Brothers plane, as well as 19th-century structures and vintage railways, at Carillon Historical Park.
 The Boonshoft Museum of Discovery features interactive science displays and a petting zoo for children.
 Dayton Art Institute features exhibits of world-class art.

 Wright-Patterson Air Force Base’s prominence in the area is a major factor in the area’s propensity for innovation.
 Since the demise of the city’s heavy manufacturing industry, Dayton’s businesses have expanded into the insurance, legal, healthcare, and government service sectors.